marcorichetta/google-swe-book/README.md

 This repository contains the book [Software Engineering at Google](https://abseil.io/resources/swe-book) to be read on a Kindle.
 Not the ideal result but _it's something_.

+> **Note**
+> Maybe there is a way to tell `pandoc` to recursively read everything in a URL and convert it to an epub.
+If you know how to do it, contribute and claim your 🍺!

 ## Setup

 ### Requirements